tarantool/memcached/README.md

 make install
 ```

-Or you can also use LuaRocks (in that case you'll need `libsmall` and `libsmall-dev` and `tarantool-dev`
+Or use LuaRocks (in this case you'll need `libsmall`, `libsmall-dev` and `tarantool-dev`
-packages that are available from our repository at http://tarantool.org/dist/master):
+packages available from our binary repository at http://tarantool.org/dist/master):

 ``` bash
 luarocks install https://raw.githubusercontent.com/tarantool/memcached/master/memcached-scm-1.rockspec --local